 6. Respect Wildlife

-- Never feed animals.
-Feeding wildlife damages their health, alters natural behaviours, and exposes them to predators and other dangers.
+- Feeding wildlife damages their health, alters natural behaviours, and exposes them to predators and other dangers.

 - Leave your pets at home (dogs are not allowed in national parks, water catchments or nature reserves and other areas are regularly baited with 1080 poison).